janbaudisch/ghana.janbaudisch.de/content/post/was.md

   - Fragen
 ---

-Was genau werde ich Ghana machen?
+Was genau werde ich in Ghana machen?

 <!--more-->